University Health Network, Toronto

 Nerve block offers hope for debilitating headache sufferers

-Symptom relief Recruiting nowThis study looks at whether a greater occipital nerve block (a simple injection) can temporarily relieve severe headaches caused by spontaneous intracranial hypotension (a spinal fluid leak).
-About 34 adults with this condition will receive the nerve block and be monitored for pa…
+Symptom relief Recruiting nowThis study looks at whether a nerve block in the back of the head can temporarily relieve severe headaches caused by a spinal fluid leak.
+About 34 adults with this condition will receive the injection and be monitored for pain changes.
+The goal is to provide a safe, accessible br…

 Sponsor: University Health Network, Toronto • Aim: Symptom relief